 We are always looking to improve our environmental position, whether in the way we farm, through producing energy, through biodiverse solutions, government schemes for sustainable farming or looking to the future aiming for carbon net zero alongside our customers.
 It is about balance, ensuring that our crops are looked after, inputs are minimised but necessary and protecting our waterways from any farmland pollution.
+For other parts of the farm go to whole farm, environment, blackcurrants, apples, vineyards, other enterprises and White Heron Drinks.

 Solar

 We have 720 kW of solar which is spread across our poultry shed roofs.
-On one of our poultry sites is up to 70% self sufficient as we also have huge batteries that store 220 kW Our first solar array was erected in 2010 and in 2025 we continue to expand our solar installations with a vision of becoming as self sufficient as possible.
+One of our poultry sites is up to 70% self sufficient as we also have huge batteries that store 220 kW Our first solar array was erected in 2010 and in 2025 we continue to expand our solar installations with a vision of becoming as self sufficient as possible.

 Biomass Boilers

 We have three huge 600kw biomass plants that combust all the chicken manure that we produce, they provide heat for the following cycles of chickens – the bi-product ash is always removed from the county and our local watercourses.
 Alongside this we dry timber for the building and carpentry industry with the excess heat that we produce.
 We also have a 160 kW wood chip boiler that keeps all our holiday guests cosily warm.
-All of our wood chip is sourced from our sustainably managed estate woodlands.
+All of our wood chip is sourced from our sustainably managed estate woodlands, including our own.

 Farm bio-diversity